-Madison Pettis Flaunts Her Buns In A G-String From The Savage X Fenty Valentine’s Day Collection
+Madison Pettis Flaunts Her Buns In A G-String From The Savage X Fenty Valentine's Day Collection

 Madison Pettis exuded sensuality in an alluring new video that showed her rocking a pair of seriously tiny panties and other lingerie.
 The former Disney Channel star took to Instagram on Thursday to share the footage with her fans.
-In her caption, she revealed that her scanty attire was comprised of Savage X Fenty designs.
+In her caption, she revealed that her scanty attire was made up of Savage X Fenty designs.

 Madison, 22, is a brand ambassador for the intimate apparel label founded by Rihanna.
-RiRi seemingly decided to take advantage of the popularity of lingerie as a Valentine’s Day gift by releasing a new collection of racy boudoir wear ahead of the romantic holiday, and Madison was modeling some of the revealing pieces.
+RiRi decided to take advantage of the popularity of lingerie as a Valentine's Day gift by releasing a new collection of racy boudoir wear ahead of the romantic holiday, with Madison modeling some of the revealing pieces.

 Her ensemble partially consisted of a black bra and panties set.
 Her top boasted a balconette design with underwire cups that showcased her ample, perky cleavage.
 It was crafted out of semi-sheer lace that featured a candy heart motif combined with a classic floral pattern.
 The bra's edges were finished with scallop trim.